 A number of Anglos are employed in the Har Tuv industrial park, but most work in either Jerusalem or Tel Aviv.
 There is a growing sector who work North American hours from their home or local office.

-Education / Youth Ramat Beit Shemesh has ganim of all varieties.
-Many are affiliated with the elementary schools, while others are municipal ganim.
+Ramat Beit Shemesh has ganim (pre-nursery schools) of all varieties.
+Some are affiliated with the elementary schools, while others are municipal ganim.
 Private ganim are available as well.
 There are ganim appropriate for the Religious-Zionist, Haredi, and Yeshivish populations.
-Several are even English-speaking.
+There are serveral where English is the main language.

 There is a Bnei Akiva chapter as well as Ariel.

 The community houses many Kollelim, as well as an American boy's and girl's post high school learning program.

 Many of the Anglo children attend after school clubs and informal learning programs through the Matnas (community center) and private venues.

 The community has a unique children's Ulpan program, and adults learn in the Matnas.